Bankruptcy Law FAQs

 Here is a list of frequently asked questions about bankruptcy law.
 A piece of detailed information about bankruptcy law and legal terminologies used in bankruptcy law.
 Information about chapter 7 and Chapter 13 of bankruptcy.

 A person having no means of paying back his debt to the creditor can file for bankruptcy.
-In most of the cases, it’s the debtor who files it through a court of law.
-The court after the debtor has filed for bankruptcy and the court accepting it, will now safeguard the debtor from any further lawsuits or litigation.
+In most cases, it’s the debtor who files it through a court of law.
+The court after the debtor has filed for bankruptcy and the court accepts it, will now safeguard the debtor from any further lawsuits or litigation.

 Usually, when an individual or a business has filed for bankruptcy, they work along with the creditor to pay all or some of the debt that they have accumulated.
 It could be in the shape of selling off assets of the debtor or rescheduling the terms of debt.

-What happens if I file bankruptcy in UAE?
+- What happens if I file for bankruptcy in UAE?

-Unlike the western world, UAE does not eye bankruptcy as a civil offence; rather they eye it as a criminal offence.
+Unlike the western world, UAE does not eye bankruptcy as a civil offense; rather they eye it as a criminal offense.
 If an individual or a business is unable to pay their debt in time, the creditors in UAE reserve the right of sending them to jail as per the laws of UAE.
-The jail sentence can be of a minimum of 3 years.
+The jail sentence can be a minimum of 3 years.

 Interestingly, UAE creditors; mostly the banks, practice sending debt defaulters to jail in anticipation that someone from their peer group will come up and pay their debt.
 In cases where no one came up to rescue the debt defaulter, the banks kept the defaulter in jail, just to make an example out of them for others.